Madagascar: Escape 2 Africa: Plot

-The zoo animals' excitement soon turns to disappointment.
-In a scheme to oust Zuba as alpha lion, Makunga insists that Alex complete a rite of passage which Alex mistakes for a talent contest.
-It is actually a fighting contest, and Makunga tricks him into choosing the strongest lion as his opponent, resulting in Alex's humiliating defeat.
-Faced with the duty of banishing his son, Zuba relinquishes his title as alpha and Makunga takes over.
+In a scheme to oust Zuba as alpha lion, Makunga insists that Alex complete a rite of passage which the latter mistakes for a talent contest.
+It is actually a fighting contest, and Makunga tricks him into choosing Teetsi, the strongest lion as his opponent, resulting in Alex's humiliating defeat.
+Despondent, Zuba relinquishes his title as alpha to Makunga, who banishes Alex from the watering hole.
 Meanwhile, Marty is dejected by the realization that the other zebras can do everything he can, believing himself no longer unique.
-Melman comes to believe that he is deathly ill and, having secretly loved Gloria for a long time, is saddened by Gloria's interest in Moto Moto.
-The four friends argue heatedly with one another.
+Melman comes to believe that he is deathly ill and, having secretly loved Gloria for a long time, is saddened by her interest in Moto Moto.
+The four friends get into a heated argument with one another.
 Gloria has a date with Moto Moto, but loses interest when she realizes he is only attracted to her because of her size.
-After a pep talk from King Julien, Melman finally reveals his feelings for Gloria.
+After a pep talk from Julien, Melman finally reveals his feelings for Gloria.

 The next day, the animals panic when the watering hole dries up.
 Determined to redeem himself, Alex mends his friendship with Marty and they leave the reserve to investigate upriver.
-King Julien suggests that offering a sacrifice to the nearby volcano will restore the water.
+Julien suggests that offering a sacrifice to the nearby volcano will restore the water.
 Melman, forlorn and believing he is dying, volunteers to be sacrificed.
 Gloria stops him from jumping into the volcano, and realizes that he loves her for more than her appearance.
-Alex and Marty discover that the stranded New Yorkers have built a camp and dammed up the river, and Alex is captured by them.
-Zuba rushes to his aid, but Alex saves them both by dancing for the tourists, who remember him fondly from the zoo.
-Marty, Melman, Gloria, the penguins, and the chimpanzees (after settling a strike by the chimpanzees) arrive in the repaired airplane and help Alex destroy the dam, restoring the water.
-Makunga angrily makes a stand for control, but Alex tricks him into being subdued by Nana.
+Alex and Marty discover that the stranded humans have built a camp and dammed up the river, and Alex is captured by them.
+Zuba rushes to his aid, but Alex saves them both by dancing for the humans, who remember him fondly from the zoo.
+Marty, Melman, Gloria, the penguins, and the chimpanzees arrive in the repaired airplane and help Alex destroy the dam, restoring the water.
+Makunga angrily makes a stand for control, but Alex tricks him into being subdued by Nana, forcing him out of power.
 Zuba offers Alex the title of alpha lion, but he declines, believing the title belongs to his father.
 Zuba claims the title belongs to them both, and father and son become co-leaders.

 Skipper marries a bobblehead doll from the plane, and he, the other penguins, and the chimpanzees head off to honeymoon in Monte Carlo.
-Alex, Marty, Melman, Gloria, and the lemurs happily decide to stay on the reserve for a while.
+As for the quartet and the lemurs, they happily decide to stay on the reserve for a while.